fieldtrip/website/tutorial/epilepsy.md

 _Male, age 9.
 Right parietal Glioma with epilepsy.
 Corticography also showed interictal discharges in the frontal lobe, though the majority of seizures were of parietal origin.
 Following the MEG, was operated in the right parietal area and is now partially seizure free.
 This was a complex multifocal case, where prior clinical assessment using EEG had been inconclusive (non-localising), leading to the patient's referral for MEG._

-MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
+MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using a Neuromag/Elekta 306-channel system.
 This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>).
 The data has been clinically analysed by the staff of ABC using the software accompanying the MEG system.
 The FieldTrip analysis demonstrated here is only for educational purposes.

 ### Analysis of the CTF dataset